GaryCarneiro/lita-bitly/README.md

 # lita-bitly

-TODO: Add a description of the plugin.
+This plugin is used for url shortening using Bitly
+It needs username (not email address) and the API Key from Bitly for the user Both configuration are found [here](https://bitly.com/a/settings/advanced)

 ## Installation

-Add lita-bitly to your Lita instance's Gemfile:
+Add lita-bitly and url_shortener to your Lita instance's Gemfile:

 ``` ruby
 gem "lita-bitly"